 5. Invalid links or promo codes

-It’s all well and good sending your customers a special offer or discount, but if the offer is invalid or doesn’t work, you’re just making yourself look bad.
-As well as testing all links in emails, remember to test discount codes, CTAs, and vouchers too.
+As well as testing all links in emails, remember to also test discount codes, CTAs, and vouchers too.
 Many companies have made this mistake in the past and have been forced to respond by sending out an embarrassing apology email which could have easily been avoided with some simple testing.
-Don’t let this happen to you!
+Don't let this happen to you!

 So there you have it.
 These five simple mistakes might not seem like much, but can cost your business a lot.
 Whether it's your reputation, your subscribers, or your money, make sure you don't lose out and stick to our advice when you're putting together your next email campaign.